How long do Mounjaro side effects last?

 • Drinking plenty of water or other clear fluids such as herbal teas (ginger, peppermint, green)

-• Eating more fibre such as wholegrains, oats, fruit, vegetables
+• Eating more fibre, such as wholegrains, oats, fruit, and vegetables

-• Taking a regular or daily walk, the movement stimulates the digestive system, encouraging food to move through the gastrointestinal tract
+• Taking a regular or daily walk stimulates the digestive system, encouraging food to move through the gastrointestinal tract

 If you find constipation difficult, try an over-the-counter laxative to help soften and move your stools.